-Believe you can and you're halfway there – said by Theodore Roosevelt this is the best interview advice for all times.
+Believe you can and you're halfway there – by Theodore Roosevelt, this is the best interview advice for all times.
 This is the spirit with which you must be infused when meeting a prospective employer.
 This kind of confidence makes a positive impact.
 The way you carry yourself is the single most powerful way of making a positive impression in an interview.

 Here, we share a few job interview tips.
 Read through these, absorb them and go and ace that interview.

 Learn About the Company and the Position.

 It is very important to do your homework before you attend your job interview.
 Read up on basics about the industry and the company.
 Go over your prospective employer's website, visit their office in advance and pick up brochures or mission statement leaflets which are normally kept in the reception area for visitors, visit their factory if they have one, check out their competitors.
 Be informed.
 There is no substitute for it.